What is Customer Focus?

 Top Customer-Focus Tools to Employ in Business

-There are many tools available in the market that can help you monitor customer satisfaction levels.
+Many tools are available in the market that can help you monitor customer satisfaction levels.
 Using data from these tools, you can improve customer experiences.

 1. Google Analytics